berkeley-cdss/curriculum-guide/workflows/pull-from-private-repos.md

 3. **Wait for Confirmation**: Administrator confirms the configuration is complete
 4. **Create Links**: Generate nbgitpuller links using your preferred method
 5. **Test Access**: Verify the links work by testing them yourself
-6. **Distribute**: Share the links with students through your LMS or course website
-7. **Monitor Usage**: Check for any access issues reported by students